FIA Formula 3 Championship: 2022

 The series took returned to its pre-2021 race format with two races per round, and featured nine rounds.
 The rounds at Silverstone and Monza returned to the calendar, whilst the rounds at Circuit Paul Ricard and Sochi were removed.
 The calendar featured two new venues, with Bahrain and Imola Circuit hosting races for the first time.
 The scoring format was also changed, reducing the number of points on offer for sprint races, fastest laps and pole positions.
 The series' first team change took place in 2022; HWA Racelab left the championship and was replaced by Van Amersfoort Racing.
 The championship began in Bahrain on 19 March and concluded at Monza on 11 September.

-ART Grand Prix driver Victor Martins clinched the drivers' championship at the final race, prior to which there were six drivers mathematically in title contention.
+ART Grand Prix driver Victor Martins, who finished fifth the previous year, took two race victories on his way to winning the Drivers' Championship.
+He clinched the title at the final race, prior to which there were six drivers mathematically in title contention.
 Runner-up was Trident's Zane Maloney followed by Prema Racing driver Oliver Bearman.
-Prema Racing reclaimed the teams' championship ahead of second-placed Trident.
+Prema Racing reclaimed the Teams' Championship ahead of second-placed Trident.